-I am a software engineer and systems administrator with over twenty years' commercial experience, focused on Free Software and open standards.
+I am a Site Reliability Engineer with over twenty-five years' commercial experience, focused on Free Software and open standards.
 My mission is to improve the world and benefit the common good.
-I have over a year's experience in the IoT space and working with containerised applications in Kubernetes, as well as seven years' commercial experience developing and maintaining web services in Python (2 and 3), using Django, Restish and Flask frameworks and backed by PostgreSQL, Cassandra, CouchDB, Solr and Elasticsearch and dealing with scalability to serve millions of users worldwide.
-Prior to these I wrote Java for 10 years, and spent almost two years supporting desktop PCs and Point-of-Sale terminals.
-I have over twenty years' Linux experience and have been using Ubuntu exclusively on my personal machines since 2006.
+I have experience in the IoT space and working with containerised applications in Kubernetes, as well as eight years' commercial experience developing and maintaining web services in Python (2 and 3), using Django, Restish and Flask frameworks and backed by PostgreSQL, Cassandra, CouchDB, Solr and Elasticsearch and dealing with scalability to serve millions of users worldwide.
+I have over twenty-five years' Linux experience and have been using Debian-based distributions exclusively on my personal machines since 2006.

 The most recent version of this file can always be found at wyrddreams.com/cv.html.